gocheaphosting/easy-paypal-lte/readme.txt

 = New in this version =

-Minor bug fixes.
+Testing compatibility with WP 3.4.

 == Upgrade Notice ==

-= 3.31 =
+= 3.33 =

-Minor bug fixes.
+Testing compatibility with WP 3.4.

 == Screenshots ==